10 Best Fell Running Shoes Reviewed & Fully Compared

 Q: What should I look for in a shoe for fell training and racing during the winter months?

-Q: I have some minor high foot arch problems, will I be ok for Fell running?
+Q: I have arch problems, will I be ok for Fell running?

 Q: Which terrains are most challenging for fell runners?